lizzybit/Formula1/README.md

 <p align = "justify"> The insights generated from this project could be useful for a wide range of stakeholders in the F1 ecosystem, including teams, drivers, sponsors, and fans.
 By understanding the factors that contribute to success in F1, teams and drivers can make data-driven decisions to improve their performance and gain a competitive edge.
 Sponsors could use the insights to identify potential opportunities for branding and marketing, while fans could gain a deeper appreciation and understanding of the sport they love.
     </p>
+<p align = "justify">The project was conducted using the framework of Data Analysis in 5 Steps.
+This framework is a widely recognized and comprehensive approach to analyzing data and provides a structured process for working with data.
+The five steps involved in this framework are: defining the problem, collecting data, preparing and cleaning the data, analyzing the data, and finally, interpreting the results.
+By following these steps, we can ensure that the data is properly managed, the analysis is reliable and accurate, and that the results obtained are valid and can be used to make informed decisions.	</p>
 <p align = "justify"> Overall, this project aims to provide valuable insights into the performance of F1 teams and drivers and advance our understanding of the factors that contribute to success in the sport.
 By leveraging the power of big data and SQL, we can unlock hidden patterns and trends in the data that can inform decision-making and enhance our appreciation of this thrilling sport.
   </p>